An after-dinner cup of tea might help counteract some of the harmful effects of a fatty meal, a preliminary report suggests.

 When people consume a high-fat meal, their blood lipid levels can become elevated.
 This in turn can trigger the production of damaging oxygen-free radicals, which may cause blood vessels to temporarily stiffen and constrict, particularly in people who already have cardiovascular disease.

-But antioxidants in tea may help mop up these free radicals, thereby keeping the blood vessels supple and promoting healthy blood flow, according to Yoshikazu Takanami, a researcher at Tokyo Medical University in Japan.
+But antioxidants in tea may help mop up these free radicals, thereby keeping the blood vessels supply and promoting healthy blood flow, according to Yoshikazu Takanami, a researcher at Tokyo Medical University in Japan.

 In a small study, Takanami and colleagues evaluated the effects of two high-fat meals in 10 healthy volunteers aged 21 to 38.
 The meals contained equal amounts of fat (79%) but during one meal participants drank black tea, while during the other they drank water.